TheOdinProject/curriculum/nodeJS/express/views.md

 ### EJS syntax

-In `EJS`, the `<%` and `%>` tags allow us to use JavaScript.
-Whatever is in these tags will behave like JavaScript.
+In EJS, the `<%` and `%>` tags allow us to use JavaScript.
 This lets us write conditional statements, `for` loops, as well as use variables.

 In order to work with variables, we use the `<%=` tag.
 This lets us convert variables into values when the application is loaded.
 Otherwise, stick with `<%` when using JavaScript logic.